An elderly couple possibly looking at property or mortgage paper.

 Share:

-A mortgage is a type of contract.
-What makes it special is that it’s a loan secured by real estate.
+Understandably, there’s a lot of paperwork and documentation that’s involved in the home buying process.
+One document that’s important to know about is a mortgage note.
 A mortgage note is the document that you sign at the end of your home closing.
 It should accurately reflect all the terms of the agreement between the borrower and the lender or be corrected immediately if it doesn’t.

 What Is A Mortgage Note?